SAP/fundamental-styles/docs/pages/components/tile.md

 <br>

 ## Feed Tile
-Feed tile shows the content of new notifications.
+The Feed tile can be used to show new notification content in a news feed.
 If there are no new notifications, the tile displays the most recent notification.
-Use the `fd-tile--feed` modifier class for Feed Tile.
+To create a Feed tile, use the `fd-tile--feed` modifier class.
 {% capture tile-feed %}
 <div class="docs-section-container">
     <div tabindex="0" class="fd-tile fd-tile--double fd-tile--feed">